Appealing a decision to the Labour Court

 In most cases, the decision may be appealed to the High Court by either party but only on a point of law.
 Again, the High Court’s determination is final and conclusive.

-In cases where compensation is to be paid, the District Court may also order the payment of interest.
-It is an offence to fail to comply with an order directing an employer to pay such compensation to an employee unless the employer can show, on the balance of probabilities, that they were unable to comply with the order due to financial circumstances.
+In cases where compensation is to be paid, the District Court may also order that interest is paid.
+It is an offence if the employer does not comply with an order directing them to pay such compensation to an employee unless the employer can show, that they were unable to comply with the order due to financial circumstances.